 The good parts of kava

 When reading some of the kava forums, I found that most people agree that kava is perfectly fine to drink as a Christian.
 Firstly, unlike alcohol or other substances, kava doesn’t make you drunk or high.
-In fact, it contains no alcohol or psychoactive properties.
+It contains no alcohol or psychoactive properties.
 The effects you feel come from a change in neurotransmitters in your brain.
-These are the little chemical messengers that communicate signals from the brain to the body.
+These little chemical messengers communicate signals from the brain to the body.
 The effects increase GABA, which is the neurotransmitter responsible for making you feel relaxed.
 It enhances your mind and body rather than diminishing it.

-It was also mentioned that the cultivation and distribution of kava aligns with Christian principles and what Jesus preached.
-That is being of service to others through good deeds and putting others before yourself.
-Kava certainly can have a positive impact on people’s lives.
-Particularly in supporting those who struggle with anxiety and insomnia.
-It is not uncommon to find that Christians drink kava as part of their cultural heritage, especially in places where it is a traditional beverage.
+It was also mentioned that the cultivation and distribution of kava align with Christian principles and what Jesus preached.
+That is, being of service to others through good deeds and putting others before yourself.
+Kava certainly can have a positive impact on people’s lives, particularly in supporting those who struggle with anxiety and insomnia.
+It’s common to find that Christians drink kava as part of their cultural heritage, especially in places where it is a traditional beverage.

 The “bad” parts of kava

-It turns out there aren’t really any bad aspects of kava from the Christian perspective.
-One concern seems to be around the myth that kava causes liver damage.
-This has been proven false by the World Health Organization after and in-depth investigation.
-It turned out the liver damage was caused not by kava itself but by additives and fillers in some of the supplements or interaction effects with other medications.
+From the Christian perspective, there aren’t really any bad aspects of kava.
+One concern seems to be the myth that kava causes liver damage.
+The World Health Organization has proven this false after an in-depth investigation.
+The liver damage was caused not by kava itself but by additives and fillers in some supplements or interaction effects with other medications.

-Another issue for some purists is the fact that kava does have psychoactive affects.
-Psychoactive effects are those that impact your brain, but aren’t hallucinogenic.
+Another issue for some purists is the fact that kava does have psychoactive effects.
+Psychoactive effects are those that impact your brain but aren’t hallucinogenic.
 An everyday example is coffee.
-While Christians drink kava in some parts of the world, others may avoid it due to these psychoactive effects.
+While Christians drink kava in some parts of the world, others may avoid it due to its psychoactive effects.

 What many people don’t realize is that many kava supplements and extracts contain extra ingredients.
 Because supplements aren’t regulated at the same level as medications, some companies add inexpensive fillers that aren’t included on the label.
 These can have negative effects on how kava acts on your body.